brendanhay/amazonka/README.md

 * [`amazonka`](amazonka): Monad transformer and send/receive/paginate/presign logic.
 * `amazonka-*`: Each of the individually supported Amazon Web Service libraries.
-* `amazonka-*/examples`: An example project for the parent service which can be loaded using `cabal repl`.
+* `amazonka-*/examples`: An example project for the parent service which can be loaded using `make install && make repl`.
 * [`core`](core): The `amazonka-core` library upon which each of the services depends.
 * [`gen`](gen): Code, templates, and assets for the `amazonka-gen` executable.
 * [`script`](script): Scripts to manage the release and life-cycle of the service libraries.